Academic Advising in Biology

 You will need to take the ETS exam before you graduate.
 You will not graduate unless you take the exam.
 Your score on this exam does not appear on your diploma, and it does not impact your GPA.
 We only use it for comparison purposes, as a measure of how well we are doing as a biology program relative to the many other biology programs across the country.

-The exam is administered by Linda Morehead in Career Services (351-2790).
+The exam is administered by Career Services (351-2790).
 You will need to call to schedule an appointment.
 An appointment must be made prior to the test date.
 Walk in exams are not permitted.
-Test dates are scheduled several times each semester.

 The COF is the state program that funds your education if you are a Colorado resident.
 If you are not registered with the state, you will pay a much higher tuition than other state residents.
 It is worth your while to check this our.